 Pile the turkey between two slices of white bread, swap the cranberry sauce for Pat’s signature white sauce, and add lettuce and cheese.
 Of course, you can edit the toppings to suit your cravings, but we trust Pat, who keeps things simple and lets the turkey and white sauce shine.

 “This versatile sauce goes great on just about anything — from smoked turkey to chicken wings and even cheeseburgers.
 Layer on and enjoy,” Pat tells us.
-Trust us when we tell you that you will use this sauce on everything, and you will wish you had even more leftover turkey because you will be wanting seconds of this sandwich.
+Trust us when we tell you that you will use this sauce on everything, and you will wish you had even more leftover turkey because you’ll be craving this sandwich for days to come.

 Pat Martin's White Sauce